Kratom Guides

 (MEDICAL USE ONLY)

 Kratom is illegal in Denmark, but it can be prescribed by a medical professional.
-This means you cannot buy kratom anywhere in the country, if you receive an exception from the Danish Medicines Agency, you’ll be able to purchase it.
+This means you cannot buy kratom anywhere in the country unless you receive an exception from the Danish Medicines Agency.

 Finland